-NTL's target SAIDI from planned outages has been increased from 40 to 75, to take account of shutdowns on the 66kV network acquired in 2014, and also of the impact of reduced live line works.
+NTL's target SAIDI from planned outages has been this year increased from 75 to 100, to take account of shutdowns required to complete the ten year light copper conductor replacement programme which commenced in 2018.

-Network Tasman is also undertaking a 10 year copper conductor replacement program in its network.
-This will require significant additional planned shutdowns over this period.
+This programme will require significant additional planned shutdowns over this period.
 Generators are planned to be utilised as far as is possible during the conductor replacement operations, but as the conductor being replaced is the primary means of distribution, an increase in planned outages for consumers supplied by the re-conductored lines is inevitable.

 The national average SAIDI figure for planned and unplanned is 192 points.
-Network Tasman's corresponding target for the period of this plan is 150 points.
+Network Tasman's corresponding target for the period of this plan is 175 points.